 But when the snow melted, it revealed a hair ornament on the ground.
 It belonged to 26-year-old Sally Andrews, who died of consumption on Christmas Day 1817.
 Further investigation found her grave empty.

 Not only did town officials discover a body snatcher had removed Sally’s body, they found seven more bodies missing as well.
 They included 10-year-old boys Isaac Allen and Phillip Harlow; Mary Millet, aged 35; William Burnham, 79; Elisha Story, 65; and Samuel Burnham, 26.

 All had been recently buried.
-The body snatcher had also taken a colored man who had been buried six years previously had also been removed.
+The body snatcher had also taken a colored man who had been buried six years previously.

 The furious residents of Chebacco Parish raised the enormous amount of $500 for information about the person who had conducted this “most daring and sacrilegious robbery.”

 As a reminder of the heinous crime, eight coffins were left open for the public to view for three months.